RohanNagar/thunder/scripts/deploy/helm/thunder/README.md

 3. Connect to your Kubernetes cluster.

-4. Run `helm install --name thunder scripts/deploy/helm/thunder/`
+4. Run `helm install thunder scripts/deploy/helm/thunder/`

 5. Wait a bit for the service to come up, and then Thunder is ready!